 Seeking college graduate with passion to learn patternmaking.
 Work closely with top master patternmaker with renowned track record in women's designer sportwear collection.
 Only apply if you aspire to be the best.

 Upon reading the ad, I ran into the kitchen where my parents and several friends were visiting and said excitedly, "This is it!
 This is me!
 This is exactly the job I want!"
 Of course, I was only halfway dreaming that I would get the job if I applied.
 For a year, I had been watching ads for patternmakers and never seen one like this.
 Most companies wanted patternmakers with five to ten years' experience.
 I had been frustrated that no one wanted to help a younger patternmaker learn the trade, until I saw that ad.
 My aspiration was to become a patternmaker at the highest level, and the chance to work with a master patternmaker was breathtaking.
-The timing was perfect, as the apparel company in the midwestern United States for which I had been working had just closed at the beginning of the recession.
+The timing was perfect, as the apparel company in the midwestern United States for which I had been working had just closed at the beginning of the recession in 2007.

 Mr. Abraham knew he was good.
 Not only could he produce any shape for which major designers for whom he had worked over the past 30 years requested, he also had a rhythm of working that made him one of the fastest master patternmakers in the industry.
 Some of his former co-workers with whom I talked confirmed to me his legendary speed compared to other patternmakers.
 Yet, I was surprised by his humility at times.
 He would mention with respect the skill of other master patternmakers with whom he had worked or the quality of designs various labels were producing.
 One day, I walked in wearing a pink gingham version of a jacket I had made from the Vogue pattern pictured above.
 When Mr. Abraham saw it, he said, "That's a Donna Karan Collection jacket, isn't it?"
 I agreed, and he replied, "I made that pattern."
 My surprise could not have been more complete, nor his.
 He had no idea that the jacket and skirt he had made for a Donna Karan runway show had made it into a Vogue Pattern book!
 When I had sewn the jacket long before, I had been impressed that the pattern was exquisitely well-designed.
 What an honor to apprentice under the very patternmaker whose work I had unknowingly admired!
 Later, I brought the pattern to Mr. Abraham and asked him to autograph it.
 He wrote with his signature, "Who would believe that Iby's pattern would end up in Vogue," something I would not have expected him to say based on the excellence of his skill.